-In this article I hope to describe how Dr Stephen Porges’s theory of Neuroception has helped us, as Parents, to develop greater insight into what might be happening for our Autistic son when he is faced with “demands”.
+In this article I hope to describe how Dr Stephen Porges’s theory of Neuroception has helped us, as Parents, to develop greater insight into our son’s experience when he is faced with “demands”.
 This will provide a context for my hypothesis that:

 Highly sensitive Neuroception may be at the heart of PDA

-This exploration will also cover the known and lesser known survival responses, which I refer to as the Five Fs: Freeze, Flight, Fight, Fright and Fawn.
+This exploration will also cover the known and lesser known survival responses, known as the Five Fs: Flight, Fight, Freeze, Fawn and Flop.

 Since suspecting that our son was Autistic, I have been passionately researching about Autism.
-It became apparent to me very early on that understanding the central nervous system was likely to be fundamental to understanding our son.
-In 2017 a specialist, independent OT helped us to think about the role of the central nervous system in relation to William’s gross motor delay and his sensory modulation difficulties.
-Since then, my curiousity about the role of the central nervous system in Autistic people, has led me to read some really interesting research and to then consider this, more specifically, in relation to Pathological Demand Avoidance.
+It became apparent to me very early on, that understanding the autonomic nervous system was likely to be fundamental to understanding our son.
+In 2017 a specialist, independent OT helped us to think about the role of the nervous system in relation to William’s gross motor ‘delay’ and his sensory modulation difficulties.
+Since then, my curiousity about the role of the autonomic nervous system has led me to read some really interesting research and to then consider this, more specifically, in relation to Pathological Demand Avoidance.

 “Demands” in the context of PDA can mean anything from showering, getting dressed, using a pencil, making a choice, to going somewhere or doing something of interest.
 We see in William that even the most innocuous of demands, direct and indirect can be challenging.

-Extremely high levels of anxiety associated with Autism and in particular the PDA profile of Autism, can present as “bouncing” from one extreme behaviour to another.
-This is frequently referred to as “lability of mood” and also “challenging behaviour”.
+Some of the behavioural responses associated with the PDA profile of Autism, are considered in the context of “challenging behaviour”.
 In many settings the child themselves, the parenting, or both are blamed.
 However, what is observable is only a small part of the picture and much needed clarity and understanding can be found in the literature on Neuroception.

 The term Neuroception and its history of origin provides a fascinating story that struck me as being directly relevant to PDA.
 Stephen Porges, who coined the phrase Neuroception, writes about his own personal experience of it’s powerful impact when his body’s response to an MRI was incompatible with his cognitive desire to experience one.
 As a scientist and academic, he was so interested to experience the process of an MRI scan, yet he became unable to do so because his Neuroception triggered the flight response.